Only a hacker can think like a hacker. So, when it comes to becoming “hacker-proof,” you might need to turn to a hacker.

 Yes, you’ve guessed it by now: by hiring hackers to come and take a crack on this newly minted app!
 And why would they?
 Just because there’s a big enough bounty on offer — the bug bounty! 🙂

 If the word “bounty” brings back memories of the Wild West and bullets being fired without abandon, that’s exactly what the idea here is.
 You somehow get the most elite and knowledgeable hackers (security experts) to sound out your app, and if they find something, they get rewarded.

 There are two ways to go about it: 1) hosting a bug bounty on your own; 2) using a bug bounty platform.

 Why would you go to the trouble of selecting (and paying) a bug bounty platform when you can simply host it on your own.
 I mean, just create a page with the relevant details and make some noise on social media.
 It obviously cannot fail, right?

-Well, that’s a neat idea right there, but look at it from the perspective of the hacker.
-Jostling for bugs is no easy task, as it requires several years of training, virtually limitless knowledge of things old and new, tons of determination, and more creativity than most “visual designers” have (sorry, couldn’t resist that one! :-P).
+Well, that’s a neat idea right there, but look at it from the hacker’s perspective.
+Jostling for bugs is no easy task, as it requires several years of training, virtually limitless knowledge of things old and new, tons of determination, and more creativity than most “visual designers” have (sorry, I couldn’t resist that one! :-P).